 If you had any rural background in Rhodesia or Zimbabwe then many familiar names and places will tumble out when you open this book .
 The Way We Were is a book of forty five featured Country Districts clubs, personalities and golf courses.
 There were fifty one but six were impossible to locate personnel with sufficient information.
 The features are based on humour, anecdote and history, adding up to the characterisation and nostalgia for Country Districts, a concept all ex-Rhodesians will understand as being unique, emanating as they did directly from the Pioneer settler columns 120 years ago to form forming the lifeblood of the country's economy.
 Probably half no longer exist, having returned to bush through neglect after Mugabe's land reforms, which all but destroyed agriculture and much mining.
 Many of the features formed part of "The Zimbabwe Golfer" magazine of a decade or so ago also by John Kelly, which was wiped out by "Gono's trillions" inflation.
 After digging the twenty four issues out of a cupboard earlier this year and noting that many districts courses had disappeared, John decided a book was necessary for the sake of posterity.
 The Way We Were is illustrated with full colour pictures and artwork.

-John Kelly still lives in Zimbabwe, having emigrated to Rhodesia in 1969 with his wife and two young children.
-He is now 80 years old and with a lifetime in journalism after a printing apprenticeship and three years RAF service 1952-55, mainly Malaya and Singapore.
+John Kelley emigrated to Rhodesia in 1969 with his wife and two young children.
+He has had a lifetime in journalism after a printing apprenticeship and three years RAF service 1952-55, mainly Malaya and Singapore.
 He has been Sports Editor for the Salisbury Sunday Mail; News Editor The Herald; free-lanced during the Rhodesia war, writing and broadcasting for twenty two clients worldwide, mainly the UK Express group, ITN TV and to agencies and several radio stations including 2WS Australia.
 In recent years he has worked for Agence France-Presse and Associated Press USA.
 He was invited to join the AFP team at the last four Open golf championships in UK and covered much Test cricket as well.

 Price is US$30 with twenty percent of income going to retired farmers and widows in Zimbabwe.